 Policies in Harnwell are here to guide us (when necessary) regarding safety and civility in our home.
 As a reminder, all students at Penn are obliged to follow the rules of the university as articulated in The Penn Book.
 Additionally, as a resident in the College House system, you are bound by 1) the rules articulated by College Houses & Academic Services and Residential Services in the Residential Handbook and 2) the 2020-2021 Terms and Conditions that you signed electronically when you accepted your housing assignment.

-Please review and refer to the Student Compact for 2020-2021.
-As a reminder all students are asked to wear a mask each time their personal residence is left.
+As a reminder all students are asked to wear a mask each time they leave their personal residence.

-Violations of the policies above and those specific to Harnwell may result in possible fines, probation, expulsion, or recommendation for prosecution within the University Judicial system.
+Violations of the policies above and those specific to Harnwell may result in possible fines, probation, expulsion, or recommendation for prosecution within the University conduct syste.

 Listed below are additonal rules and reminders that are specific to Harnwell:

 Hanging items from the sprinkler heads or pipes in the rooms can actually be dangerous.
 These sensitive devices are not designed to function as laundry hangers.
 If a pipe breaks, the consequence has often been a flood of water that can damage belongings, property, or even people.

 Throwing ANYTHING out the window is prohibited and can be quite unsafe.
 Flicking ashes, dumping water, or even tossing cushions out the window is considered a serious offense that could result in permanent expulsion from living in University housing.